mako-framework/docs/01_getting_started/03_dependency_injection.md

 ### Proxies

-Mako 4 includes a set of proxy classes that you can use instead of injecting your dependencies through the controller and task constructors.

-All examples in the documentation assume that you're using constructor injection but the syntax is the same (except for the static call).
+Mako 4 includes a set of static proxy classes that you can use instead of injecting your dependencies through the controller and task constructors.
+All the examples in the documentation assume that you're using constructor injection but the syntax is the same.

 	// Using constructor injection